Manseerat/Assignment-2-Rails-TDD-RSpec-and-Capybara/README.md

       (a) Unit Testing the model.

-      (b) Integrating Testing the controller, eg. the user will see the flash notice after you enter the book information and click the submit button.
+      (b) Integrating Testing the controller, e.g. the user will see the flash notice after you enter the book information and click the submit button.

-      (c) Acceptance Testing to make sure user requirement has been implemented, eg. the user story: "As a user, I would like to add a new book".
+      (c) Acceptance Testing to make sure user requirement has been implemented, e.g. the user story: "As a user, I would like to add a new book".

       (d) Implementing a test double: stub, mock, or fake.
 For example: Implement a stub to mimic database access for a particular test.